BIG-Bench Hard

 FAQ

-Common questions about BIG-Bench Hard.
+Common questions about the BIG-Bench Hard benchmark and leaderboard.